SimonEnsemble/sensor_arrays/README.md

 ├── src/
 │   ├── Sensing.ipynb                     # A Julia v1.1 notebook used to find metal-organic frameworks to compose robust sensor arrays
 │   ├── scatter_plot_matrix.ipynb         # A Python 3 notebook used to create a scatter plot matrix of the Henry constants of the MOFs
+│   ├── Fancy_plot.ipynb                  # A Julia v1.1 notebook with (ugly) code used to produce the three dimensional image of the sensor array response space in the paper
 │   └── Extract_Henry.ipynb               # A Julia v1.1 notebook used to extract Henry constants from experimental CO2 and SO2 adsorption isotherms
 └── data/
-    ├── expt_data/                        # A directory containing `.csv` files of all CO2 and SO2 adsorption isotherms used in this study, alongside the figures that were used to extract the data from (see references below)
+    ├── expt_data/                        # A directory containing .csv files of all CO2 and SO2 adsorption isotherms used in this study, alongside the figures that were used to extract the data from (see references below)
     ├── cif_viz/                          # A directory containing generated images of the MOFs (using the VisIt visualization software)
+    ├── cifs/                             # A directory containing crystal structures (in .cif format) of the MOFs used in this study.
+Crystal structures were either obtained without solvents and disorder, or they were fixed by the authors of this paper
-    └── henry_constants.csv               # A file containing the extracted Henry constants from all adsorption isotherms (See `src/Extract_Henry.ipynb`)
+    └── henry_constants.csv               # A file containing the extracted Henry constants from all adsorption isotherms (See src/Extract_Henry.ipynb)
 ```

 # MOFs used in the study